AIO1/ECSPrimengTable/README.md

 - Which columns should allow filtering: all, some, or none?
 - Can users change the position of columns via drag-and-drop?
 - Are any columns going to be frozen (fixed) on the left or right side?
+- Are there any columns that should be visible only to specific user roles or permission levels?

 **Rows**
 - Do any rows need conditional formatting based on the values of a specific column?